mjmiranda14/L1JetTag/eff/README.md

 - **WARNING**: the error bars are working as intended, but these values are too small to be noticeable on the graph
 	- one can easily scale these errors if necessary by modifying the error bar array filling by a scale factor of your choice

+- Also plotted is a single jet efficiency curve as a function of generator-level LLP pT
+	- this plot is a stacked plot with two axes
+	- and this plot applies to the `pfTuple_DisplacedSUSY_stopToBottom_M_800_500mm.root` file where LLP is a stop with `PDG ID = 1000006
+- the object for which the efficiency is plotted against as well as the trigger used may be re-define in the section where the *pass trigger boolean* is initialized
 ---